 Nelson, Cary, and Lawrence Grossberg, eds.
 Marxism and the Interpretation of Culture.
-Urbana: U of Illinois P, 1988.
+Urbana: University of Illinois Press, 1988.

 Nichols, Bill, ed.
 Movies and Methods: An Anthology.
-Los Angeles: U of California P, 1976.
+Los Angeles: University of California Press, 1976.

 Pasolini, Pier Paolo.
 “The Cinema of Poetry.”
 Trans.
 Marianne de Vettimo and Jacques Bontemps.
 Nichols 542-58.

 Ryan, Michael, and Douglas Kellner.
 Camera Politica: The Politics and Ideology of Contemporary Hollywood Film.
-Bloomington: Indiana UP, 1988.
+Bloomington: Indiana University Press, 1988.

-Sayles, John, dir. and screenwriter.
+Sayles, John, dir. and scr.
 Return of the Secaucus Seven.
-1980.
+Salsipuedes Productions, 1980.

 Sklar, Robert.
 Film: An International History of the Medium.
 New York: Abrams, 1993.

 Smitten, Jeffrey R., and Ann Daghistany, eds.
 Spatial Form in Narrative.
-Ithaca: Cornell UP, 1981.
+Ithaca: Cornell University Press, 1981.

 Suvin, Darko.
 “Can People Be (Re)Presented in Fiction?: Toward a Theory of Narrative Agents and a Materialist Critique Beyond Technocracy or Reductionism.”
 Nelson and Grossberg 663-96.